Giangy1990/CarND-Kidnapped-Vehicle/README.md

 * with only 10 particles, the filter can localize the vehicle with a good accuracy.

 Since the autonomous driving requires a localization with an accuracy of about 10cm and a real time computation, it is possible to affirm that a filter with 200 particle is good enough to this purpose.\
+Here a 2D plot that resumes the execution time vs number of particles:\
+![alt text][image7]

 [Here](media/np_200.mp4) a video of the performances of a filter with 200 particles.